hardcamls/zprize/msm-mixed-point-addition-with-precomputation.md

-While there is a [mixed addition formula for addition in scaled twisted Edwards form with `7M + 8A`](https://hyperelliptic.org/EFD/g1p/auto-twisted-extended-1.html#addition-madd-2008-hwcd-4), that formulae is not strongly unified.
+While there is a [mixed addition formula for addition in scaled twisted Edwards form with `7M + 8A`](https://hyperelliptic.org/EFD/g1p/auto-twisted-extended-1.html#addition-madd-2008-hwcd-4), that formula is not strongly unified.
 Using this implementation would have required us to carefully identify edge cases such as infinities and when the two points are identical (despite being numerically unequal).
 Using a strongly unified adder side-steps all of this entirely, which makes the MSM core a lot